MatixAndr09/QRCodeV2/README.md

 A new generation of QR Codes transfer more data in smaller image

 > [!WARNING]
-> The code with version target 1.0 is not optimalized.
-Please don't put large data into the program, becouse taht can lead to disk issues and os crashes.
+> The code with version named 1.0 is not optimalized.
+Please don't put large data into the program, becouse that can lead to disk issues and os crashes.
 THE CODE WILL CHANGE

 ## Known Issues